 Resilience.
 Grit.
 Pluckiness.
 Whatever you want to call it, it is what picks us up when we feel we cannot move, it is the ability to keep going despite tragedy.
 How do we teach resilience to kids?
 Is it possible?

 As I write this, much of my adopted home state of California burns.
 Apparently, the combination of faster-than-average Santa Ana winds, recent scorching summer, and wet winter in 2016 has led to a state that can go up like a tinderbox.
-Last month following the devastating fires in Sonoma and Santa Rosa, I watched anxiously as people walked back over the areas where their homes stood.
+Last month following the devastating fires in Sonoma and Santa Rosa, I watched anxiously as people walked back to the areas where their homes stood.
 They surveyed the damage, tried to collect what they could.
 How do you recover from that?

 I have long been a lover of post-apocalyptic fiction.
 I just prefer it to stay fiction.
 Whenever I read about zombies overrunning Earth or a post-nuclear wasteland, I wonder: how would I respond?
 For many years, my goal was to die quickly but now that I have my daughter, things have changed.
 Life is too fragile.